JuliaNocera/mulitple-nerdlets-example/README.md

 ## Getting started

-To run this example locally, you will need to run this and the single-nerdlet-example repo locally at the same time.
-Also, since these are associated with my UUID, you will need to generate a new UUID for each and update the constants which reference the UUIDs in the `NavBar.jsx` file in both repos.
+To run this example locally, you will need to run this and the [single-nerdlet-example](https://github.com/JuliaNocera/single-nerdlet-example) repo locally at the same time.
+Also, since these are associated with my UUID, you will need to generate a new UUID for each and update the constants which reference the UUIDs in the `src/NavBar.jsx` file in both repos.

 Run the following: